dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Conclusion

 \section{Conclusion}

 We present \mymethod{}, a training-free and model-agnostic caching method for accelerating inference in diffusion-based large language models.
-Experiments on LLaDA and Dream show that \mymethod{} achieves significant speedup without compromising generation quality.
+Extensive evaluations on LLaDA and Dream confirm that \mymethod{} delivers up to \textit{9.1$\times$} FLOPs reduction while maintaining competitive generation quality.

-A current limitation is that existing open-source dLLMs are restricted to 8B parameters, preventing evaluation on larger models such as 33B or 70B.
-We believe that \mymethod{} will deliver even greater acceleration benefits at larger scales, and we leave this for future work.